vechain/vebetterdao-contracts/Readme.md

 Welcome to the VeBetterDAO Smart Contracts repository!
 This open-source repository houses the smart contracts powering the decentralized VeBetterDAO on the VeChain Thor blockchain.
 Dive into a world of transparent and auditable governance mechanisms, leveraging Solidity, Hardhat, and more to ensure robust decentralized operations.

 The complete documentation for the VeBetterDAO and the contracts can be found [here](https://docs.vebetterdao.org).
+Or visit the [Github Pages](https://vechain.github.io/vebetterdao-contracts) for the latest documentation extracted from the contracts source code.

 Our contracts are upgradeable and versioned.
 See the [contracts changelog](CONTRACTS_CHANGELOG.md) for more information on the changes introduced in each of new upgraded version.